LiYifei1218/flarum-dim-dark-mode/README.md

-Flarum DIM - DARK Mode CSS
+**Flarum DIM - DARK Mode CSS**

-Çalışması için eklenti yüklemelisiniz:
+These settings are adapted to the flarumtr.com home page customization.

+**You need to install the plugin for it to work:**

 <div class="highlight highlight-source-shell"><pre>composer require fof/nightmode</pre></div>